smohadjer/filterlist/README.md

 ## Features
 - Requires no CSS
-- Updates URL after filter is changed without a page refresh
+- Optionally updates URL when filters are changed without page refresh
 - Can be used with any group of HTML elements
+- Allows binding form fields to HTML elements via data-attributes (no scripting necessay)

 ## Usage
 - See minimal demo.
-Below snippet from that demo can show you how to use the library.
-See other demo examples for more elaborate ways of using the library.
+Following snippet is a minimal example.
+See other demo for more elaborate ways of using the library.
 ```
 <ul data-filter-names="fruit">
 	<li data-filter-fruit="apple">Apple</li>